 But what if you want to convert a temporary attorney into a permanent position?
 Do you need to classify attorneys as temp-to-hire from the beginning?
 What should you expect to spend compared to permanent talent from the start?
-Below, we’ll answer these and other questions law departments are asking as they recalibrate their workforce for the challenges of 2021 and beyond.
+Below, we’ll answer these and other questions law departments are asking as they recalibrate their workforce to better adapt to future challenges.

 Which Budgets Are Available?

 While permanent hires are paid with funds from capital budgets, any of your temporary workforce can be compensated from your operating budgets.
 This provides a reliable interim solution for any law department.
-Your temp-to-hire attorney can resolve challenges typically required of an in-house professional while reducing expenses until your budget refreshes.
+Your temp-to-hire attorney can resolve challenges typically required of an in-house professional while reducing expenses until you have budget capacity.

-Additionally, many organizations have used temp-to-hire arrangements as a way to postpone employment related liabilities until new budgets are available.
+Additionally, many organizations have used temp-to-hire arrangements to postpone employment related liabilities until new budgets are available.
 Working with a provisional resource enables your department to delay the responsibility of salary, wages, benefits, workers’ compensation, tax withholding, and other obligations until a time when finances allow.

 How Long Do You Need Talent?